-A standard size hen will eat between 1/4 and 1/3 pound of pellets a day, if its the only food offer.
+A standard size hen will eat between 1/4 and 1/3 pounds of pellets a day if it’s the only food offered.

-Chickens at different stages of development need different feed formulation.
+Chickens at different stages of development need different feed formulations.

 Commercially prepared rations are a nutritionally balanced food source poultry nutritionist formulated feed to ensure that chick gets all the nutrition they require daily.